 Treaty talks like ‘chess in four dimensions’

-UK raises border refusals with Spain Negotiating a treaty for Gibraltar’s future relations with the EU is “like playing chess in four dimensions”, the Governor, Vice Admiral Sir David Steel, said as he reflected on the “immense complexity” of the talks.
-Speaking on GBC’s Viewpoint, Sir David said the range of issues that fell within...
+Negotiating a treaty for Gibraltar’s future relations with the EU is “like playing chess in four dimensions”, the Governor, Vice Admiral Sir David Steel, said as he reflected on the “immense complexity” of the talks.
+Speaking on GBC’s Viewpoint, Sir David said the range of issues that fell within the scope of the negotiations had...

 Continue Reading